Vytez/Checklistable/docs/checklists/tales_of_vesperia/missable_events.md

 - [ ] Enter from the western entrance for Karol to learn **Rending Drop**.
 Then go to Dahngrest and head towards the central area.
 Pick either choice for Karol's **Infinity**.
 - [ ] Talk to the sailor near the slide.
 Patty will learn the arte **Critical Moment**.

+#### Yumanju
+- [ ] Talk to the receptionist, then talk to each of your party members to get the spa series of titles.

 #### Nordopolica
 - [ ] If you enter the 100 Man Melee with Flynn, you will fight Yuri at the end.
 - [ ] If you talk to the left Receptionist at the Arena, you can enter the **Tag Team Tournament - Challenger**.